julianofinck/lernen/gis-arcgis.md

 Feature Datasets are structures to keep Feature Classes together and under the same reference system.
 Feature Datasets can not be seen in PostgreSQL but in ArcGIS Pro and are required to STABLISH RELATIONSHIP OF TOPOLOGY, NETWORK DATASET, TERRAIN, GEOMETRIC NETWORK & PARCEL FABRIC.
 Relationships 1:m can be created in ArcGIS Pro by right-clicking over the EGDB "New > Relationship Class".

-## 1.1.
-Setting up an EGDB
+## Setting up an EGDB
-### 1.1.1.
-Installing RDBMS PostgreSQL
-1. Install ArcGIS Server and authorize it.
-2. Copy **keycodes** to somewhere accessible by ArcGIS Pro
-Keycodes path: `\Program Files\Esri\License<release#>\sysgen\keycodes`
-3. Install PostgreSQL with PostGIS
+Prior to installing an EGDB, the ArcGIS Server must be installed and authorized.
+Its authorization generates a `keycodes` file usually under `\Program Files\Esri\License<release#>\sysgen\keycodes`.
+Double-check that the file is valid: the file is a .csv and each line has the authorization code for one component of the Enterprise Suite.
+There should be a row with `arcsdeserver` and its expiry date.

+PostgreSQL with PostGIS must be installed and it must be able to understand Esri's `ST_GEOMETRY` type.
+Consequently, copy `st_geometry.dll` from `Program Files (x86)\ArcGIS\Desktop10.6`
+to `C:\Program Files\PostgreSQL\11\lib\st_geometry.dll`.
+Restart the RDBMS service.
-4. For the RDBMS to be recognized in the installation of a EGDB, copy `st_geometry.dll` from ArcGIS Server installation
+>\* (CHECK) The .dll can also be copied from the ArcGIS Server installation `C:\ArcGIS\Server\DatabaseSupport\PostgreSQL\10\Windows64\st_geometry.dll`

-(e.g. `C:\ArcGIS\Server\DatabaseSupport\PostgreSQL\10\Windows64\st_geometry.dll`
-to `C:\Program Files\PostgreSQL\11\lib\st_geometry.dll`)
-5. Restart the RDBMS service
-### 1.1.2.
-Prior Configurations in PostgreSQL
+### > Prior Configurations in PostgreSQL
-6. A superuser called "sde" is necessary for managing procedures in a EGDB.
-If this user is not found under ROLEs, it gets automatically created with `Create Enterprise Geodatabase`.
-To create a superuser, you need to be a superuser like `postgres`.
+The superuser `sde` is responsible for creating EGDBs.
+To create it, you need to be a superuser such as `postgres`.
+If it does not exist under roles, `Create Enterprise Geodatabase` automatically creates it.
 ```SQL
 -- Manager in SQL to remove lock of layers and perform admin procedures
 CREATE ROLE sde WITH